 - Set the corkscrew on top of the bottle.
-As it won’t be as stable as an advanced corkscrew, you must fix it with your hand.
+As it will not be as stable as an advanced corkscrew, you must fix it with your hand.

 - Twist the handle to drive the rod into the cork.

-- Stop as soon as the levers have risen all the way up.
+- Stop as soon as the levers have risen up.

 - Now pull the levers down.
 As you move them down, the cork will move out of the bottle.
-Make sure not to loosen your grip around the bottleneck, so the corkscrew doesn’t slip away.
+Make sure not to loosen your grip, so the corkscrew does not slip away.

 - Typically, the cork will not come out entirely when pushing the levers.
 So grab the corkscrew around its body and slowly pull the cork out the rest of the way.